As Russia mourns concert hall attack, some families are wondering if their loved ones are alive

-MOSCOW (AP) — Family and friends of those still missing after an attack that killed over 130 people at a suburban Moscow concert hall waited for news of their loved ones as Russia observed a day of national mourning on Sunday.
+MOSCOW (AP) — Family and friends of those still missing after an attack that killed more than 130 people at a suburban Moscow concert hall waited for news of their loved ones as Russia observed a day of national mourning on Sunday.

-Events at cultural institutions were cancelled, flags were lowered, and TV entertainment and ads were suspended, according to state news agency RIA Novosti.
+Events at cultural institutions were canceled, flags were lowered to half-staff and television entertainment and advertising were suspended, according to state news agency RIA Novosti.
 A steady stream of people brought flowers to a makeshift memorial near the burnt-out concert hall.

+“People came to a concert, some people came to relax with their families, and any one of us could have been in that situation.
+And I want to express my condolences to all the families that were affected here and I want to pay tribute to these people," Andrey Kondakov, one of the mourners who came to lay flowers at the memorial, told The Associated Press.

+“It is a tragedy that has affected our entire country," kindergarten employee Marina Korshunova said.
+“It just doesn’t even make sense that small children were affected by this event.”
+Three children were among the dead.

 The attack, which has been claimed by an affiliate of the Islamic State group, is the deadliest on Russian soil in years.

-As rescuers continue to search the damaged building, some families still don’t know if members who went to the event targeted by gunmen on Friday are alive.
+As rescuers continue to search the damaged building and the death toll rises as more bodies are found, some families still don’t know if relatives who went to the event targeted by gunmen on Friday are alive.

 Igor Pogadaev was desperately seeking any details of his wife’s whereabouts after she went to the concert and stopped responding to his messages.